Germany's Merkel calls for restarting EU migrant rescue mission | DW | 16.08.2019

 "It would certainly be good if today we had Operation Sophia and national navies that would carry out rescues," Merkel said in Berlin.
 She added that it would help with rescuing migrants as well as combating trafficking.

-On Tuesday, Merkel also spoke out in support of sea rescues, calling them "a humanitarian imperative," according to the newspapers of the Redaktionsnetzwerk Deutschland.
+On Tuesday, Merkel also spoke out in support of sea rescues during a pannel discussion in northern Germany, calling them "a humanitarian imperative," according to the newspapers of the Redaktionsnetzwerk Deutschland.

 Merkel emphasized, however, that fixing the root causes of migration are a top priority, as the issue of migrant rescues "will continue to exist if conditions in Africa do not stabilize."